![]() |

 A) the name and address of the applicant;

-D) the geologic name and depth of the injection interval(s);
+D) the geologic name and depth of the injection intervals;

 E) the proposed maximum injection pressure and maximum injection rate;

-G) a statement that the public has fifteen (15) days from the date the application is filed, as stated in the public notice, to comment on the application and that comments must be made in writing to the Department.
+G) a statement that the public has 15 days to comment on the application and that comments must be made in writing to the Office.
+The deadline for filing comments shall appear in the notice.
+The comment period shall be either:

-2) If the notice does not contain all of the above information, or if the application is not received on or before the date designated in subsection (1)(B) above, the applicant shall be required to re-publish the notice.
+2) If the notice does not contain all of the information listed in subsection (a)(1) or, if the application is not received on or before the date designated in subsection (a)(1)(B) or the date the notice is published, whichever is later, the applicant shall be required to republish the notice.

-b) Notice Within the Area of Review A copy of the published notice, or a letter containing the same information as in the notice, shall be mailed by Certified Mail-Return Receipt Requested to the owner of the surface of the land on which the proposed injection well is to be located, and to each permittee of a producing leasehold and the owner or manager of all mines, including the mined-out area and undeveloped limits of all mines, located within one-fourth (1/4) mile of the proposed Class II UIC well.
+A copy of the published notice, or a letter containing the same information as in the notice, shall be mailed by certified mail, return receipt requested to the owner of the surface of the land on which the proposed injection well is to be located, and to each permittee of a producing leasehold, and the owner or manager of all mines, including the mined-out area and undeveloped limits of all mines, located within ¼ mile of the proposed Class II UIC well.
 Evidence of mailing shall be submitted to the Department prior to approval of the application.
-The returned Certified Mail receipt card, or a photostatic copy of such, shall serve as evidence of mailing.
+The returned certified mail receipt card, or a copy of the card, shall serve as evidence of mailing.

-c) Objections If a written objection to the application is filed within fifteen (15) days after the filing of the application, the Department shall consider the objection in determining whether the permit should be issued.
+If a written objection to the application is filed within 15 days after the filing of the application, the Department shall consider the objection in determining whether the permit should be issued.
 If the objection raises a factual or legal question regarding the sufficiency of the application in meeting the requirements for a permit, the permit objection shall be set for a public hearing.
 A hearing shall be set only after all other requirements for issuance of the permit have been fulfilled.

 d) Public Hearing

-1) Any public hearing held pursuant to subsection (c) above shall be an informal hearing conducted by the Department solely for the purpose of resolving the factual or legal question raised by the objection.
+1) Any public hearing held pursuant to subsection (c) shall be an informal hearing conducted by the Department solely for the purpose of resolving the factual or legal question raised by the objection.

-2) Notice of the hearing shall be sent by the Department to the applicant and to the objector by mailing such notice by United States mail, postage prepaid, addressed to their last known home addresses.
+2) Notice of the hearing shall be sent by the Department to the applicant and to the objector by mailing the notice by United States mail, postage prepaid, addressed to their last known home addresses.

 3) A certified court reporter shall record the hearing at the Department's expense.

-4) A Hearing Officer designated by the Department shall conduct the hearing.
-The Hearing Officer shall allow all parties to the hearing to present evidence in any form, including by oral testimony or documentary evidence, unless the Hearing Officer determines such evidence is irrelevant, immaterial, unduly repetitious, or of such a nature that reasonably prudent members of the public or people knowledgeable in the oil and gas field would not rely upon it in the conduct of their affairs.
+4) A Hearing Officer designated by the Director shall conduct the hearing.
+The Hearing Officer shall allow all parties to the hearing to present evidence in any form, including by oral testimony or documentary evidence, unless the Hearing Officer determines the evidence is irrelevant, immaterial, unduly repetitious, or of such a nature that reasonably prudent members of the public or people knowledgeable in the oil and gas field would not rely upon it in the conduct of their affairs.

 5) The Hearing Officer shall have the power to continue the hearing or to leave the record open for a certain period of time in order to obtain or receive further relevant evidence.

-(Source: Amended at 18 Ill.
+(Source: Amended at 42 Ill.
 Reg.
-8061, effective May 13, 1994) |
+5811, effective March 14, 2018)